NeurIPS-Creative-AI/2024/README.md

 * Title
 * Artist(s)
 * Year
-* Description (maximum 3 pages in PDF)
+* 2 page max PDF submission consisting of the following two parts:
+   A) 1 page max artwork description, including (but not limited to):
-  * Description of the work and the roles of AI and ML
+     - the work and the roles of AI and ML
-  * Description on how the theme of Ambiguity is addressed
+     - how the theme of Ambiguity is addressed
-  * Biography of all authors including relevant prior works
+   B) 1 page max biography of all artists including relevant prior works.
 * Thumbnail image of the work (<100MB)
 * 3-min video preview of the work (<100MB)